 All elective students wishing to enroll in piano lessons who do not yet read music (familiarity with time signatures, scales, chords, and key signatures), and have not had at least one year of private piano lessons previously, should register for group study in the course MUAP 1150 Piano for Non-Majors.
 This is a course for beginners and has no pre-requisites.

 Music Majors in voice or non-keyboard instruments are required to demonstrate a specific level of piano proficiency.
 These keyboard skills are typically acquired by taking the 4-semester course sequence Piano Proficiency 1 – 4 (MUAP 1161, MUAP 1162, MUAP 2161, MUAP 2162).
 See Dr. Hakutani to complete a keyboard skills assessment before registering.
-See the UALR Directory of Classes for dates/times

 Students who are above the level of beginner may enroll for further study in MUPR private lessons after completing MUAP 1150 if space is available in a professor’s studio.

-Piano Proficiency 1 – 4 is recommended preparation for non-pianist music majors to take the Piano Proficiency exam, a graduation requirement for all music majors at UALR.
+Piano Proficiency 1 – 4 is recommended preparation for non-pianist music majors to take the Piano Proficiency exam, a graduation requirement for all music majors at UA Little Rock.
 The piano proficiency exam is explained here: Piano Proficiency Guidelines.
 The exam is administered on the last Friday of classes during the Spring semester, for those who took Piano Proficiency 4 in the Spring, and is administered on the last Friday of classes during the Fall semester for those who are re-taking portions of the exam.